 As a condition of borrowing and upon approval by the board, District Associations and OFIs are required to maintain an investment in AgriBank.
 For District Associations, our bylaws authorize us to require an investment of up to 4 percent of the borrower's average wholesale loan balance with us (District Associations) or borrower's line of credit with us (OFIs) upon board approval.
 Our capital plan is updated at least annually and is subject to change at the discretion of our board.
-The 2023 requirement was 3.00 percent on average loan balances/commitments.
-The 2024 requirement is 3.10 percent on average loan balances/commitments.
+The 2024 requirement was 3.10 percent on average loan balances/commitments.
+The 2025 requirement will remain unchanged at 3.10 percent on average loan balances/commitments.
 In addition to the required investment based on the average wholesale loan balance, asset pool programs with District Associations are typically capitalized at a higher rate that is mutually agreed upon in the asset pool agreements.